cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Run deploy all script: `GHA2DB_PROJECTS_OVERRIDE="+proj1,+proj2" SKIPTEMP=1 CUSTGRAFPATH=1 PG_PASS=... ./devel/deploy_all.sh`.
 If succeeded `make install`.
 - Bacause this can take few hours to complete (for a project 5 years old for example), run next sync manually.
 Get sync command from `crontab -l` and prepend it with `GHA2DB_RECENT_RANGE="6 hours"` to avoid missing GitHub API events.
 - You can also deploy automatically from webhook (even on the test server), but it takes very long time and is harder to debug, see [continuous deployment](https://github.com/cncf/devstats/blob/master/CONTINUOUS_DEPLOYMENT.md).
-- Open `newproject.teststats.cncf.io` login with admin/admin, change the default password and follow instructions from `GRAFANA.md`.
+- Open `newproject.teststats.cncf.io` login with admin/admin, change the default password.
+Everything should be automatically populated, in case of any problems refer to `GRAFANA.md` file.
-- Import `grafana/dashboards/proj/dashboards.json` dashboard on all remaining projects manually or use `sqlitedb` tool.
-- For example to only import dashboards for the new project use: `ONLY=newproject DASHBOARDS='dashboards.json' ./devel/put_all_charts.sh`.
-Then eventually (on success): `./devel/put_all_charts_cleanup.sh`.
-- Import all new projects dashboards from `grafana/dashboards/newproject/*.json`, then finally: `grafana/copy_grafana_dbs.sh`.
-- You can also run: `./grafana/restart_all_grafanas.sh`.
 - Final deploy script is: `./devel/deploy_all.sh`.
 It should do all deployment automatically on the prod server.
 Follow all code from this script (eventually run some parts manually, the final version should do full deploy OOTB).
 - If added disabled project, remember to add it to `crontab -e` via `GHA2DB_PROJECTS_OVERRIDE="+new_disabled_project"`.